0fie/0fie/README.md

 ### Hey there!
-- 👋 ...
 I’m 0fie
-- 👀 I'm fascinated by [NixOS](https://nixos.org), a Linux distribution built on Nix, a powerful package manager known for its unique capabilities like atomic upgrades, effortless rollbacks, and guaranteeing reproducible builds through a purely functional approach.
-The entire ecosystem surrounding NixOS is equally intriguing to me.
-- 🦀 I'm also actively diving into Rust and TypeScript, fueled by a strong passion to contribute significantly to the open-source community in the future.

-###### Stay tuned
+I'm an aspiring software engineer, currently learning Rust, TypeScript & Nix.
+I have a strong affinity for [NixOS](https://nixos.org) and would be glad to collaborate on any Nix related projects if time allows.

+###### Thanks for stopping by...